Help your 14–16 students get to grips with all forms of carbon

 Lots of other examples of fullerenes exist, however buckminsterfullerene (C60) is the most common naturally occurring one and is found in soot as well as in space.
 Fullerenes such as gold nanoparticles have been used for improving drug delivery.

-Carbon nanotubes – made from single layers of graphite that are rolled to form a tube.
-Due to the similar bonding (three strong covalent bonds between each carbon atom) they are also strong and conduct electricity well.
+Carbon nanotubes are made from single or multiple layers of graphene that are rolled to form a tube.
+Due to the three strong covalent bonds between each carbon atom they are strong and conduct electricity well.
 As well as this, carbon nanotubes have high tensile strength and have a high length to diameter ratio.
 Applications of nanotubes include electronics and nanotechnology.

-It is worth noting that at 14–16 we teach the structure of graphite as hexagonal layers, whereas at 16–18 the term trigonal planar (describing the arrangement around the carbon atom) is used.
+It is worth noting that at 14–16 we teach the structure of graphite as hexagonal layers, whereas at 16–18 we teach the term trigonal planar (describing the arrangement around the carbon atom).

 It is important to discuss common misconceptions and use well-designed diagnostic questions to identify areas your students are struggling with